Summary

 Certain individuals are automatically or presumptively eligible for Medicaid; these include:

 Such individuals do not need to apply separately for Medicaid.
-If in receipt of a benefit or service listed above and the individual continues to be renewed under one of the benefits/services listed above, they will continue to receive Medicaid.
+If in receipt of the benefits/services listed and is renewed, they will continue to receive Medicaid.
 See above, Automatic Eligibility for Medicaid, for information on these groups.

 Medicaid and The Affordable Care Act